ariefauliaa/ariefauliaa/README.md

 ## 📬 Connect

-Interested in collaborating or discussing quant ideas?
+Interested in collaborating or discussing quant ideas,

-- 📧 [YourEmail@example.com]
+- 📧 ariefauliaa@gmail.com
-- 💼 [LinkedIn Profile]
 - 🧠 Always happy to chat about systematic investing, automation, and infrastructure.